jonas-weismueller-jdas/ambassador-docs/user-guide/getting-started.md

    * [Windows](https://metriton.datawire.io/downloads/windows/edgectl.exe)
    * or use a [curl command](/reference/edgectl-download).

+2. Move the file into your PATH (for Windows users, move it into the Windows Systems path).
+   * Print your PATH with `echo cp ./edgectl /usr/local/bin`
+   * For Linux and MacOS, ensure the file is executable with the command `chmod u+x /usr/local/bin/edgectl`
+   * Run the executable file with the command `./edgectl`

    If using macOS, you may encounter a security block.
 To change this you need to enable permissions to download files outside of the app store.
 To change this:

      * Go to **System Preferences > Security & Privacy**.
-     * Click the **Open Anyway** button.
+     * Click the **Allow Anyway** button.
      * Click the **Open** button.

-2. Move the file into your PATH (for Windows users, move it into the Windows Systems path).
-   * Print your PATH with `echo $PATH`
-   * For Linux and MacOS, ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`
-   * Run the executable file with the command `./edgectl`
+     * Run the command again, and click the **Open** button to reconfirm.

 3. Now, run the following command: `edgectl install`

     Your terminal will print something similar to the following as it provisions